awsdocs/macie-user-guide/doc_source/macie-alerts.md

 1. Navigate to the Macie console's **Settings** tab\.

    Note that the original managed alert that you worked with in the previous step is now disabled\.
 Note also that this alert has been cloned into a new custom basic alert\.
-For example, if your original managed basic alert was called "An S3 bucket has an IAM policy that grants 'read' rights to everyone", this alert is now disabled and a new \(cloned\) custom basic alert called "An S3 bucket has an IAM policy that grants 'read' rights to everyone \(modified\)" is created\.
+For example, if your original managed basic alert was called "An S3 bucket has an S3 bucket policy or S3 ACL that grants 'read' rights to everyone", this alert is now disabled and a new \(cloned\) custom basic alert called "An S3 bucket has an S3 bucket policy or S3 ACL that grants 'read' rights to everyone \(modified\)" is created\.

 1. Choose the edit icon next to the cloned custom basic alert\.